Margarita Forés: Culinary career

-In 1986, Forés went to Italy for four months to undertake an intensive training both in Italian cuisine as well as the language.
+In 1986, Forés went to Italy for four months to undertake intensive training both in Italian cuisine as well as the language.
 She has had no formal training in culinary skills.
 Forés studied under three chefs in Italy, Masha Innoscenti in Florence, Jo Bettoja in Rome, and Ada Parasiliti in Milan.
-Having made friends in Italy, she learned additional techniques from watching people in their homes create food such as pesto, saying "It was really like an immersion, learning it from an Italian family and an Italian mother.
+Having made friends in Italy, she learned additional techniques from watching people in their homes create food such as pesto, saying, "It was really like an immersion, learning it from an Italian family and an Italian mother.
 How much better can your education in Italian food and culture get?"
-The trip to Italy also helped her to overcome bulimia, something which she had been affected by since returning to New York.
+The trip to Italy also helped her to overcome bulimia, something she had been affected by since returning to New York.

 She initially began as a caterer, having created the company Cibo Di M, cooking directly in people's homes with two sous chefs to help her.
 She ran a food festival in the restaurant at the Hyatt Regency Manila which was a success, although she was stigmatised because of her privileged upbringing.

-In 1997, she opened her first Cibo restaurant - which she specifically targeted at serving traditional Italian food but with good value for money.
+In 1997, she opened her first Cibo restaurant in Glorietta, Makati, which she specifically targeted at serving traditional Italian food but with good value for money.
 Her mother provided the seed money for the venture.
-She saw her main competitors at the time as being the American cuisine based chains TGI Friday's and Hard Rock Cafe, but criticised that these were not Filipino owned operations.
+She saw her main competitors at the time as being the American cuisine chains TGI Friday's and Hard Rock Cafe, but criticized that these were not Filipino-owned operations.

-In addition to the Cibo chain, she controls the restaurants Lusso, Grace Park and Alta.
-They each serve Italian cuisine but in different ways, with Lusso refining Italian comfort food, while Grace Park includes some of her twists on childhood favourites, including a savoury Eton mess with pancetta, bacon and truffle oil served alongside the meringue components.
+In addition to the Cibo chain, she controlled the restaurants Lusso, Grace Park and Alta.
+They each serve Italian cuisine but in different ways, with Lusso refining Italian comfort food, while Grace Park includes some of her twists on childhood favourites, including a savoury Eton mess with pancetta, bacon, and truffle oil served alongside the meringue components.
 This restaurant was opened after she recovered from cancer, and so it inspired her to work predominantly with organic ingredients, which was not common in the Philippines at the time.
 The menu also includes some elements of Filipino cuisine.
 Alta is her most recent restaurant, located within the Ascott Hotel at Bonifacio Global City in Taguig.
+In May 2024, Forés's Grace Park Dining landed 12th place on Opinionated About Dining's "Top Casual Restaurants in Asia" list.
+That same month, Forés and her son Amado were joined by Japanese celebrity chef Hiroyuki Tamura in creating "Batchoy Ramen", a fusion cuisine of Ilonggo batchoy and ramen.

 In 2016, she appeared on an episode of Inspired With Anna Olson, with Canadian chef Anna Olson.
-She separately appeared on CNNs television series Culinary Journeys.
+That same year, she also appeared on CNN's television series Culinary Journeys.
+In June 2025, she appeared posthumously in an episode of the Netflix food travel series Somebody Feed Phil.

+In October 2025, nearly nine months after her death, Forés's Lusso was selected in the Philippines's inaugural edition of the Michelin Guide.